Contacts |

 Correct the polarity of the CTs.
 Be sure that:

-- all external CTs face the same direction
+- All external CTs face the same direction.

-- all load CT wiring passes through windows in the same direction
+- All load CT wiring passes through windows in the same direction.

 After all checks are complete: